crashware/Metasign/README.md

 # Metasign
-A lightweight ECDH and ECDSA application for generating key pairs and protecting data in a more portable format.
+A lightweight ECDH and ECDSA application/library for generating key pairs and protecting data across multiple operating systems in a more portable format.
 Typical usage conditions such as the act of sharing a public key with an encrypted ECDH message have been resolved with minimal modifications to the overall base cryptosystem.
 All messages have the sender's public key automatically appended to the ciphertext, however, another public key may be provided in the event that one cannot be found within the message itself.

 # Features
-- Generation of ECDH key pairs as a string or a file.
+- Generation of ECDH key pairs as a string or a file
-- Encryption & Decryption of data as a string or a file.
+- Encryption & Decryption of data as a string or a file
-- Custom logging with color support and optional output.
+- Custom logging with color support and optional output
-- Dynamic garbage collection of cache files.
+- Dynamic garbage collection of cache files
-- Dynamic loading of Python modules.
+- Dynamic loading of Python modules

 ___
-> **Note**: The generation, signing, and verifying of data using ECDSA is currently unavailable and will be made so as soon as modifications have been complete.
+> **Note**: The generation, signing, and verifying of data using ECDSA is currently unavailable and will be made so as soon as modifications have been completed.
 ___

 # Requirements